Long Dan Cao - Gentian root

 Botany

-Gentiana scabra is a perennial herbaceous plant from the gentian family (Gentianaceae) and grows to a height of 30-60 cm.
-The upright stems bear opposite, lanceolate leaves with a rough surface - hence the species name „scabra" (Latin for rough).
-The funnel-shaped, intense blue-violet flowers appear in late summer and fall.
-The strong, yellowish-brown roots and rhizomes, which develop a characteristically intense bitter smell when dried, are used medicinally.
+Gentiana scabra is a perennial plant in the gentian family (Gentianaceae) that grows to a height of 30–60 cm.
+The upright stems bear opposite, lanceolate leaves with a rough surface—hence the species name „scabra“ (Latin for “rough”).
+The funnel-shaped, deep blue-violet flowers appear in late summer and fall.
+The robust, yellowish-brown roots and rhizomes are used medicinally; when dried, they develop a characteristically intense, bitter odor.

 The genus Gentiana includes over 400 species worldwide; in addition to Gentiana scabra, the closely related species Gentiana triflora and Gentiana manshurica are also used in TCM and are recognized as equivalent in the Pharmacopoeia of the People's Republic of China.
 The active ingredient gentiopicroside - responsible for the extreme bitterness - is found in comparable concentrations in all three species.
 The roots are harvested in the fall, when the active ingredient content is at its highest, and then dried and cut or processed into granules.